TIBCOSoftware/tp-helm-charts/docs/workshop/dp-cluster/aks/README.md

 ## Tooling specific variables
-export DP_TIBCO_HELM_CHART_REPO=https://tibcosoftware.github.io/tp-helm-charts # location of charts repo url export DP_DOMAIN="dp1.azure.example.com" # domain to be used export DP_SANDBOX_SUBDOMAIN="dp1" # hostname of DP_DOMAIN
+export DP_TIBCO_HELM_CHART_REPO=https://tibcosoftware.github.io/tp-helm-charts # location of charts repo url
+## If you want to use same domain for services and user apps
-export DP_TOP_LEVEL_DOMAIN="azure.example.com" # top level domain of DP_DOMAIN
+export DP_DOMAIN="dp1.azure.example.com" # domain to be used
+## If you want to use different domain for services and user apps [OPTIONAL]
-export DP_MAIN_INGRESS_CLASS_NAME="azure-application-gateway" # name of azure application gateway ingress controller
+export DP_DOMAIN="services.dp1.azure.example.com" # domain to be used for services and capabilities export DP_APPS_DOMAIN="apps.dp1.azure.example.com" # optional - apps dns domain if you want to use different IC for services and apps export DP_SANDBOX_SUBDOMAIN="dp1" # hostname of DP_DOMAIN export DP_TOP_LEVEL_DOMAIN="azure.example.com" # top level domain of DP_DOMAIN export DP_MAIN_INGRESS_CLASS_NAME="azure-application-gateway" # name of azure application gateway ingress controller